stoat-dev/stoat-action/docs/docs/why-stoat.md

 The information is: {{ tasks.post-comment.json.value.information }}
 ```

-So four GitHub action steps are replaced with the one Stoat action.
+Four GitHub action steps are replaced with the one Stoat action.
 Even better, the same Stoat config and template files can be reused for all the Stoat tasks.

 ## Stoat Advantages

 We think there are three advantages of using Stoat over existing GitHub actions.

-- Simplicity.
+- **Simplicity**.
 Stoat provides a straightforward way to access build outputs and present them for GitHub pull requests.
 There is no need to figure out obscure GitHub action syntax.
-- Data aggregation.
+- **Data aggregation**.
 Stoat can aggregate data from multiple GitHub jobs and present them in a unified view.
 Before Stoat, it requires sophisticated GitHub workflows and a custom backend, which only large companies with dedicated infra teams can afford.
-- Extensibility.
+- **Extensibility**.
 The current Stoat templating system and the ever-growing Stoat plugins make it easy to customize the output.
 In the future, Stoat will integrate with more platforms in addition to GitHub.